19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (11) In this section, “constitution”, in relation to a relevant financial institution, means the memorandum of association and articles of association of the relevant financial institution, or any other instrument under which the relevant financial institution is established or incorporated.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Duration of control

-30AAD\.—(1) The Authority shall cease to be in control of the relevant business of a relevant financial institution when the Authority is satisfied that —
+35\.—(1) The Authority shall cease to be in control of the relevant business of a relevant financial institution when the Authority is satisfied that —

 (a) the reasons for the Authority’s assumption of control of the relevant business have ceased to exist; or

-(b) it is no longer necessary for the protection of the persons prescribed by regulations made under section 30AAJ for the purposes of section 30AAB(1)(c)(i) in relation to the relevant financial institution.
+(b) it is no longer necessary for the protection of the persons prescribed by regulations made under section 41 for the purposes of section 33(1)(c)(i) in relation to the relevant financial institution.

+[Act 31 of 2017 wef 04/06/2018]

 (2) A statutory manager shall be deemed to have assumed control of the relevant business of a relevant financial institution on the date of his appointment as a statutory manager.